Pool56/An-AI-Agent-for-Water-Visualization/README.md

   - [License](#license)
   - [Acknowledgments](#acknowledgments)

-_INSTRUCTIONS: Below are the suggested sections to include in your README file to make sure your project is well documented.
-You can remove this instruction text._

 ## Project summary
 Public water management agencies face increasing pressure to deliver clean, safe and reliable water amid growing urban populations, aging infrastructure, environmental instability and limited operational budgets.
 Traditional water monitoring and infrastructure management systems are often fragmented, reactive, and labor-intensive, lacking the real-time visibility and automation necessary for modern utility challenges.